-Calendering the process of finishing a sheet of dried paper by pressing it between the highly polished metal cylinders of a calendar “stack”.
-The calendar smooths the paper by compression. see also finish, papermaking, smoothness, supercalendering.
+Calendaring the process of finishing a sheet of dried paper by pressing it between the highly polished metal cylinders of a calendar “stack”.
+The calendar smooths the paper by compression. see also finish, paper-making, smoothness, super-calendaring.

 Caliper the thikness of a single sheet of paper, as measured with a sensitive tool called a micrometer, and expressed in units of thousandths of an inch.
 Caliper is a critical measure of uniformity.
 Excessive variation in caliper can lead to print variation, undesirable visual effects, and uneven stretch or press-feeding problems.
 It can also create problems in folding and binding. see also bulk, thickness.

 Cast-coating paper produced with a surface that is a reasonably accurate replication of some other surface.
 To manufacture cast-coated paper, a paper web with wet or moistened coating is brought into contact with a polished chrome drum surface, which is replicated in the coated sheet.
 There are two basic cast-coating technologies: the “wet process”, invented and developed by Champion in 1937; and the “re-wet” process.
 Both methods remain in use to produce the world’s output of cast-coated products.
 The advantage of the “wet process,” used to manufacture Champion Kromekote, is that the sheet is both smooth and absorbent, not just smooth, allowing for excellent ink transfer with minimal pressure.
 Cast-coated papers allow inks to set and dry quickly, making wet trapping easier and minimizing dot gain.
 In general, cast-coated papers uniquely combine a superior flat surface with excellent ink receptivity, making them the best of printing surfaces, regardless of the type of printing process. see also coated-paper, dot gain, finish, smoothness, wet trap.